fbpx

 Foho Fiorentino

-FOHO fiorentino is a spicy oil born from a fermentation of fresh habanero chili peppers in extra virgin olive oil.
-This is a natural fermentation that takes about a month.
-Then there is a 6-month refining and decanting period that happens in our cellar before bottling.
-The result is a 100% natural aromatic condiment, with its unique flavor can exhilarate any dish.
+Foho Fiorentino is a spicy oil created through the natural fermentation of fresh habanero chili peppers in extra virgin olive oil.
+This fermentation process takes about one month, followed by a six-month refining and decanting period in our cellar before bottling.
+The result is a 100% natural aromatic condiment, whose unique flavor can enhance and enliven any dish.